swatified/Infinite-Shortcuts-Chrome/PRIVACY.md

 If we modify this privacy policy, updates will be posted here and in the Chrome Web Store listing.

 ## Contact
-For questions about this privacy policy, contact [your-email]

-Last updated: January 26, 2025
+If you have any questions or concerns about this privacy policy or our data practices, please create an issue on our GitHub repository: [Infinite-Shortcuts-Chrome](https://github.com/swatified/Infinite-Shortcuts-Chrome/issues)